Gases for Metal Fabrication

 Count on MATHESON quality and delivery for all of your gas needs: fuel gas, shielding gas, or industrial gas, and the equipment to make it all work.

-Every MATHESON welding location is prepared to supply acetylene, oxygen, and air in a variety of cylinder sizes, with fast delivery (usually in-stock).
+Every MATHESON welding location supplies acetylene, oxygen, and air in a variety of cylinder sizes, with fast delivery (usually in-stock).

 Palleted MicroBulk packs are also available, with cylinders and manifold in a forklift-ready cradle, for easy delivery, storage, and site-readiness.
 In very high usage applications, trailer mounted bulk acetylene supply can be arranged.